LOOSE-LIPS/loose-lips-2.0/src/routes/blog/monir-collusion-ep/index.md

 banner:
   - imported/monir-collusion-ep/image1172.jpeg
 description: >-
-  More Cowbell &middot; SHOWREEL: MONIR &#8211; COLLUSION EP You ever hear a weird tune in a DJ set that makes you think &lsquo;what is this?&rsquo;
-  That&rsquo;s bass.
-It&rsquo;s the abstract.
+  More Cowbell &middot; SHOWREEL: MONIR ; COLLUSION EP You ever hear a weird tune in a DJ set that makes you think &lsquo;what is this?; That;s bass.
+It;s the abstract.
 A genre that has evolved out of the grey area between garage, dubstep, grime, techno and everything in between.
 Keysound Recordings have been rolling that [...]Read More...
 published: true
 tags: review
 featured: false